 Before you begin the process of selling your practice, check your state’s rules.
 The ABA provides a PDF of states that have adopted Rule 1.17 and variants of the rule.

-How to Set a Price
+Selling A Law Firm: How to Set a Price

-Hire a CPA or consultant to help set a price on not only the fixed assets but more importantly on goodwill.
+When selling a law firm, it can be beneficial to hire a CPA or consultant to help set a price on not only the fixed assets but more importantly on goodwill.
 Goodwill is what the buyer is most likely looking for.
 The question is, what exactly is goodwill?
 Some say it’s the seller’s knowledge, expertise, experience, and reputation.
 That sounds honorable, but it doesn’t help in slapping a solid price tag on the merchandise, namely, goodwill.